bnhovde/serpent-chase/README.md

 - Change serverIP in game.js config to your local IP (or your server if deploying)

 ## Running
-- run 'node game.js' in the root dir
+- run '''node game.js''' in the root dir
 - visit [serverIP]/[gamedir]/public/